fessionalpro/wings-doc/src/en/3-slardar/3g-fun-server.md

 The @ParameterObject annotation is used so that Swagger can automatically recognize it as a Param type

 As with PageQuery, the pagination return uses PageResult as the container and Wings has tool to handle it.

+When PageQuery is used as @RequesBody, it usually looks like this

+* as super `Ins extends PageQuery`
+* as field `private PageQuery pagable`

+cannot use PageDefault and aliases, and is handled by the following classes, just like a normal json pojo.

+* RequestResponseBodyMethodProcessor
+* HttpMessageConverter

+Due to aliasing requirements, generally used for compatibility with older systems, so not customized Jackson Deserializer and HandlerMethodArgumentResolver